aerobless/knowledge/🌏 Locations & Travel/🇫🇷 France.md

 ![[🇫🇷 France-20240716231006021.jpg]]
 ![[🇫🇷 France-20240716231006405.jpg]]

 The Eiffel tower is probably the most famous landmark in Paris and maybe all of France.
 It's surely worth going to see it but for this trip I opted to not go up.
-The reason is mainly that there were no tickets available online to go up to the top on the official website and I felt like going only to the second floor kinda sucks.&#x20;
+The reason is mainly that there were no tickets available online to go up to the top on the official website and I felt like going only to the second floor kinda sucks.

 Since the tickets to go up to the top are limited it happens that scalpers buy all of them and then re-sell them online through various other websites.. although they're not prohibitively expensive I still feel like this is kinda scummy and I didn't want to support the practice.. also I've been on skyscraper before.. so I kinda felt like I've seen the whole get up high and see the city thing already.